 Types of Service

-Interns are expected to provide two (2) intakes/clinical assessments per week.
+Interns are expected to provide three (3) intakes/clinical assessments per week.
 During the intake, interns conduct a clinical assessment that is bio-psycho-social-cultural in nature.
 They are responsible for clarifying the client’s presenting concern(s), formulating a case conceptualization, diagnosis (if applicable), disposition (e.g., identifying appropriate on- and/or off-campus service options, treatment plan, etc.) and recommendations/referrals.

 Triage/Urgent Care Services

 UCS provides urgent care services for students who identify their needs as emergencies/crises.
-Starting in November, interns join staff counselors in providing four (4)-hour triage shifts, during which time they respond to clients seeking urgent care, as well as phone and in-person consultation requests from campus and community members.
-The triage session is meant to be a brief session (approximately 20-30 minutes long), and is intended to learn about and understand the client’s urgent need(s), complete a risk assessment (and intervention, if needed), and determine case disposition (e.g., emergency intake, psychiatric consultation, case management, referral, hospitalization, etc.).
+Starting in the Fall, interns join staff counselors in providing triage shifts, during which time they respond to clients seeking urgent care, as well as phone and in-person consultation requests from campus and community members.
+The triage session is meant to be a brief session (approximately 20-30 minutes long), during which the therapist learns about the client’s urgent need(s), completes a risk assessment, intervenes, if needed, and determines case disposition (e.g., emergency intake, psychiatric consultation, case management, referral, hospitalization, etc.).

 *UCS counselors do not provide emergency crisis coverage after regular office hours or on weekends or campus holidays.